 Just next door - Thelnetham Middle Fen in flower

-When the LOHP acquired the site, almost none of its formerly rich wildlife remained.
+When LOHP acquired the site, almost none of its formerly rich wildlife remained.
 The abandoned plantation - much of it of non-native trees - was very dense and the growth spindly.
 As a result it was of little value even as cover for nesting birds and the ground beneath was so shaded that almost the only plants surviving there were stinging nettles.
-On the wetter parts of the site, common reed grows in more open clearings between the sallow willows.
+On the wetter parts of the site, Common Reed grows in more open clearings between the Sallow Willows.

 Volunteers creating the glade at New Fen in 2015

 LOHP plans to restore the open fen habitats on the deep peat soils, restoring continuity with the very rich plant communities of Thelnetham Middle Fen to the east.
 Much of the abandoned tree plantation on the higher ground to the west is being cleared and will eventually be replaced by open grass glades amongst extensive patches of scrub that will provide dense cover for nesting birds.